Turquoise Stones

 Fun Fact: Golden Hills Turquoise forms in limestone, similar to some of the highest-quality turquoise mines in the world, giving it excellent hardness and stability.

-Palomino Turquoise is recognized for its distinctive warm, creamy golden tones often blended with soft blues and greens.
+Palomino is recognized for its distinctive warm, creamy golden tones often blended with soft blues and greens.
 Its colors can range from buttery yellows to pale teals, frequently accented by light to dark brown matrix.
 This palette gives it a sunbaked, desert-inspired feel that sets it apart from more traditional turquoise.

 Pure, robin’s egg blue color with little to no matrix, Sleeping Beauty Turquoise is one of the most sought-after turquoise varieties in the world.